jschrier/blog/_posts/2024-06-29-LLM-Finetuning-Notes.md

 You've got to use the web-interface; as of late-June 2024, the API for fine-tuning is still in beta.

+**(update: Nov 2024:)** I created a [short tutorial example](https://github.com/jschrier/KRICT_hackathon_phosphors/) of fine-tuning with various models on a chemistry prediction task using OpenPipe for a hackathon project.
+This shows off the convenience of the new

 # Predibase